HenrikBengtsson/parallelly/README.md

 ![Life cycle: experimental](man/figures/lifecycle-experimental-orange.svg)

 The **parallelly** package provides functions that enhance the **parallel** packages.
-For example, `makeClusterPSOCK()` is backward compatible with `parallel::makePSOCKcluster()` while doing a better job in setting up a remote cluster workers without the need to configure port-forwarding in firewalls, etc.
+For example, `makeClusterPSOCK()` is backward compatible with `parallel::makePSOCKcluster()` while doing a better job in setting up a remote cluster workers without the need of knowing your public IP and configuring the firewall to do port-forwarding to your local computer.
+The functions and features added to this package is written to be backward compatible with the **parallel** package such that they can be incorporated in the latter.
+The **parallelly** package comes with an open invitation for the R Core Team to adopt all or parts of its code into the **parallel** package at any time.

 ## Feature Comparison 'parallelly' vs 'parallel'